|FANTASY FOOTBALL: Scapegoats abound for bitter fantasy losers|

 -Now that Brady was bad once and the Raiders actually stopped a running back we're down to one NFL certainty: Somebody will have a big passing day against the Saints.
 This week it'll be Donovan McNabb.

 TAKE A SHOT

 -Lost in the collapse of Detroit's run defense is the collapse of the pass defense.
 The Lions now are tied with Cleveland for most TDs allowed (27), giving the Chiefs' Brodie Croyle a shot as his best day yet of learning-by-doing.

 Please, in the name of David Archer, don't start these guys:

 -San Diego's Philip Rivers is already applying his postseason instructions to just hand the ball to L.T. and not try anything fancy.

--Speaking of inadequate passing in San Diego on Monday night, bench Jay Cutler.
+-Speaking of inadequate passing in San Diego on Sunday, bench Jay Cutler.
 He's been weak on the road (6 TDs, compared to 12 at home) and the Chargers defense is getting scary again.

 -We're all very touched by Shaun Hill's rags to slightly better rags story in San Francisco, but Tampa Bay's No. 2 pass defense should squelch that tiny ray of optimism.